openmrs/openmrs-core/README.md

 ### Deploy

-For development purposes you can simply deploy the `openmrs.war` into the application server jetty via
+For development purposes, you can simply deploy the `openmrs.war` into the application server jetty via

 ```bash
 cd openmrs-core/webapp